-After a short amount of time, finely ground match began to fall into the cup and was mixed into an emulsion.
+After a short amount of time, finely ground matcha powder began to fall into the cup and was mixed into an emulsion.

 The total time from when we pushed the button until the machine finished making the matcha was around 3 minutes.

-We found that the lowest setting on the Cuzen Matcha Maker was a little too week for us, so we refilled the cup with water and made matcha with the 1.5 shot setting and the 2 shot setting.
+We found that the lowest setting on the Cuzen Matcha Maker was a little too weak for us, so we refilled the cup with water and made matcha tea with the 1.5 shot setting and the 2 shot setting.